Do you know you can’t be a blogger…

 If you choose the wrong platform to make your website.

-Blogger and WordPress are the two major platforms to make your website without writing a single line of code.
+Blogger and WordPress are the two major platforms where you can make your website without writing a single line of code.

-Many of us get confused about which CMS we should use to make our website.
+Many new bloggers still get confused that which blogging platform they should use to make their website.

-So, to fix this confusion, I have come up with this post on WordPress Vs Blogger – Which is Better For Making Money.
+So, to end this confusion, I have come up with this post on WordPress Vs Blogger – Which is Better For Making Money?